cqcn1991/Tech-Insight/README.md

 # How it works

-I enjoy Paul Graham's essay, and I want to read more, so I start to collect interesting blogs.
+I enjoy Paul Graham's essay, and I want to read more, so I start to collect interesting blogs and the result is this list.
-The list is the result.

 However, there are always too much content.
 Sources like TechCrunch generated hundreds of articles within a few days, and obviously not every one of them worth my time.

 So how can I read the more interesting ones, given my limited time?